-5. Size calibration: if we want to assess the length of e.g. a seed, we need to know the size of a pixel (picture element in a digital image) in the real world (e.g. mm/pixel), as the computer measures every object in an image in pixels.
+5. Size calibration is necessary.
+Since the measure unit in pictures is the pixel, a relation needs to be established between the pixels on the image and millimeters.
 A standard way to perform this calibration is to include a ruler in every recorded image, at the same distance from the camera as the plant part being recorded.
 In that case the user can relate the size of the ruler to the number of pixels, and make the calibration manually.
 A preferred way is to use an object of standard dimensions, e.g. a coin, which can automatically be analyzed with the software and then used for an implicit size calibration.
 A coin also allows checking if pixels are square (i.e. if the aspect ratio of every pixel is 1:1).
 In all cases, the object should be sufficiently close to the calibration object and sufficiently far from the camera, to minimize the effect of varying magnification with distance.
 Alternatively a telecentric lens could be used to minimize this effect.

-Illumination calibration : an object has to be segmented from the background in the image.
+Illumination calibration is also necessary: an object has to be segmented from the background in the image.
 An often used and very simple way to do this, is to use thresholding: a pixel with a (grey) value above a certain threshold is considered an object pixel and below the threshold a background pixel (or vice versa).
-If the illumination is not constant, it may occur that the segmentation is not optimal for every image and that part of the pixels are assigned to the wrong class (object/background), even if the threshold value is determined automatic.
+If the illumination is not constant, it may occur that the segmentation is not optimal for every image and that part of the pixels are assigned to the wrong class (object/background), even if the threshold value is determined automatically.
 This may result in erroneous measurements.
 It is therefore advisable to check the segmentation results by having a quick look at the segmented binary images.

 In many situations only a silhouette/contour of the plant material is necessary, e.g. for size and shape.
 In these cases it is often advisable to use a background illumination, e.g. a light box.
 This will increase the contrast between the background and the object, and make the segmentation result much less dependent on the threshold value.

-Check that the lighting is homogenously distributed over the image.
+It should be ensured that the lighting is homogenously distributed over the image.
 Darker parts in the image may result in a wrong segmentation and hence lead to incorrect and incomparable measures, especially when multiple objects are recorded in the same image.

 For colors and (variegation or blush) patterns on the plant part, it is essential that the illumination is done correctly and checked regularly, preferably for every image.
 In that case illumination calibration can be done by recording (part of) a standard color chart in the image.
 Special algorithms are available to correct for color changes due to differing illumination conditions, but in many situations this correction causes some loss of precision.

 The light source is of large influence on the observed color in the image.
 Especially for color, the type of light source is important.
-In many cases, lamp color and intensity change during warming up of the lamps , so let them burn about 15 minutes before starting the recordings.
-If fluorescent tubes are used, check regularly if they still have more or less the same intensity/color, as they may change rather rapidly with age.
-You can use the calibration chart for notification.
+In many cases, lamp color and intensity change during warming up of the lamps which should consequently sufficiently be warmed up before starting the recordings.
+If fluorescent tubes are used, it should regularly be verified that they have more or less the same intensity/color, as they may change rather rapidly with age.
+Calibration charts can be used to this purpose.